eliegoudout/paramclasses/README.md

 ## 1. Rationale 👩‍🏫

-###### Parameter-holding classes vs. inheritance...
+##### Parameter-holding classes vs. inheritance...

 For a _parameter_-holding class, like [dataclasses](https://docs.python.org/3/library/dataclasses.html), it would be nice to embark some inherited functionality -- _e.g._ `params` property to access current `(key, value)` pairs, `missing_params` for unassigned parameter keys,...
 Such inheritance would allow to factor out specialized functionality for context-dependant methods -- _e.g._ `fit`, `reset`, `plot`, etc...
 However, such subclassing comes with a risk of attributes conflicts, especially for libraries or exposed APIs, when users do not necessarily know every "read-only" (or "**protected**") attributes from base classes.

-###### Our solution 😌
+##### Our solution 😌

-To solve this problem, we propose a base `ParamClass` and an `@protected` decorator, which robustly protects any target attribute from being accidentally overriden when subclassing, at runtime.
-Note that `@dataclass(frozen=True)` only applies protection to instances' parameters and can silently override base class assignments.
-Atlernatives such as [`typing.final`](https://docs.python.org/3/library/typing.html#typing.final) and [`typing.Final`](https://docs.python.org/3/library/typing.html#typing.Final) are designed for type checkers on which we do not want to rely -- from python 3.11 onwards, `final` does add a `__final__` flag when possible, but it will not affect immutable objects.
+To solve this problem, we propose a base `ParamClass` and an `@protected` decorator, which robustly protects any target attribute -- not only parameters -- from being accidentally overriden when subclassing, at runtime.
+If a subclass tries to override an attribute protected by one of its parents, a detailed `ProtectedError` will be raised and class definition will fail.

+##### Why not use `@dataclass(frozen=True)` or `typing.final`?

+First of all, the `@dataclass(frozen=True)` decorator only applies protection to instances.
+Besides, it targets all attributes indifferently.
+Morover, it does not protect against deletion or direct `vars(instance)` manipulation.
+Finally, protection is not inherited, thus subclasses need to use the decorator again, while being cautious not to silently override previously protected attributes.

+The `typing` alternatives [`@final`](https://docs.python.org/3/library/typing.html#typing.final) and [`Final`](https://docs.python.org/3/library/typing.html#typing.Final) are designed for type checkers on which we do not want to rely.
+From python 3.11 onwards, `final` _does_ add a `__final__` flag when possible, but it will not affect immutable objects.

+We also mention this [recent PEP draft](https://peps.python.org/pep-0767/) considering attribute-level protection, again for type checkers and without considering subclassing protection.

+##### Disclaimer

+Note that the protection provided by _paramclasses_ is very robust for **practical use**, but it **should not** be considered a security feature.

 <sup>Back to [Table of Contents](#readme)👆</sup>